Maximum Mean Discrepancy on Exponential Windows for Online Change Detection: Our proposed algorithm

+One common method to obtain a good runtime complexity in change detection algorithms is to slice the data into windows of exponentially increasing sizes \citep{DBLP:conf/sdm/BifetG07}.
+Recent observations are collected in smaller windows, and older observations are grouped into larger windows.
+This leads to a fine-grained change detection in the recent past and more coarse-grained change detection in the distant past.

-To reduce the runtime complexity, the data structure slices the data into buckets whose sizes increase exponentially according to a geometric law.
-In what follows, we first describe the properties of the data structure.
-Next, we detail how to update the data structure and its use for change detection.
+Our new data structure adopts this concept and, at the same time, facilitates the computation of MMD.
+In what follows, we first describe the properties of the proposed data structure.
+Then, we show how to update the data structure and explain its use for change detection.